Quick Links

 Illustration Studio

-The Illustration Studio is located on the second floor of the Art & Design Building.
-This spacious, multi-purpose space offers both natural and artificial lighting, creating a flexible environment for a variety of projects.
-In addition to scheduled class times, the studio is open to illustration students during evenings and weekends.
+The Illustration studio is located on the second floor of the Art & Design Building.
+The large multi-purpose studio has both natural and artificial light available.
+In addition to regular class hours, the studio is available to illustration students during evenings and weekends.
+Flat-file storage, sink, still life props, plaster casts, light tables, and Wacom Cintiqs help foster a professional studio environment for traditional or digital media.

 Illustration FAQ